6 nights starting from

 Based in the regional capital of the Loire in medieval Tours

-The building boom of the 15th and 16th century along the banks of the River Loire, inspired and funded by the French monarchy and aristocracy, has left a legacy of marvellous buildings and towns, some of which are explored on this new tour.
-Based in the regional capital, Tours, highlights include the chateaux at Blois, Chambord, Chenonceau, Amboise, and Moncontour (with wine-tasting) as well as Fontevraud Abbey and a further wine tasting in Saumur.
+The building boom of the 15th and 16th century along the banks of the River Loire, inspired and funded by the French monarchy and aristocracy, has left a legacy of marvellous buildings and towns, some of which are explored on this tour.
+Based in the regional capital, Tours, highlights include the chateaux at Chambord and Chenonceau, the riverside town Amboise, as well as Fontevraud Abbey and a wine tasting in Saumur.

 Day 1: Travel by Eurostar from St Pancras or Ebbsfleet to Paris and onwards by TGV to St Pierre des Corps.
 On arrival, transfer the short distance to the Hotel Oceania Univers, Tours.

-Day 2: Morning guided walking tour of Tours, afternoon wine tasting in Vouvray before Christmas Eve dinner at a local restaurant.
+Day 2: Morning guided walking tour of Tours with afternoon free before Christmas Eve dinner at a local restaurant.

 Riverside Tours is the regional capital of the Loire and a beautiful medieval city.
 Our guided walking tour will take in most of the main sights including the heart of the city, the Place Plumereau, Romanesque Tour Charlemagne and Cathédrale St-Gatien.
-The afternoon is spent in the renowned wine town of Vouvray with a visit and wine tasting at the Chateau Moncontor.
+The afternoon is free for you to explore at your leisure.

 Day 3: Full day free with Christmas Day lunch at a local restaurant.